-Once you have properly installed drywall on your walls, the subsequent task is to complete and paint it.
-While drywall is relatively simple to work with, it is crucial to follow the correct procedures.
+If you have successfully installed drywall on your walls, the next step is finishing and painting it.
+Drywall is easy to work with, but you must make sure you follow the right steps.

 You will need to inspect the wall and fill in any dings, scratches, or gaps in the sheets, and fill them with mud.
 Next sand in a circular motion, clean and prime.